 What do you do?
 What is your current position?
 Please share what company you work for and what your job responsibilities are.

 I am transitioning from Plant Manager into a new role as Global Director of Third Party Manufacturing at Solenis.
-I will be overseeing all contract and relationships with third-party vendors to include safety and quality performance, pricing, capacity and volumes, and contract renewal terms.
+I will be overseeing all contracts and relationships with third-party vendors to include safety and quality performance, pricing, capacity and volumes, and contract renewal terms.

 How has the JWMI curriculum helped you in your career?
 (Have you had any recent promotions?)